Scholarships

 Apply

 Maj.
-Gen. James Ursano Scholarship Program for Army Children
+Gen. James Ursano Scholarship Program for Dependent Children

-Children pursuing an undergraduate degree who meet eligibility criteria may receive assistance for up to four academic years.
+Children who meet eligibility criteria and are pursuing their first undergraduate degrees or first technical certifications may receive assistance for up to four academic years of full-time study.

 For downloadable information about the scholarship program and a QR code, click here.